-Wisconsin Statues require that all minors age 15 and under must have a work permit BEFORE starting work.
-To ensure compliance and avoid delays, please complete the form below and bring along the required documents before coming to the School District of Superior Administration Office to obtain a work permit.
+Wisconsin Statutes require that all minors age 15 and under must have a work permit BEFORE starting work.
+To ensure compliance and avoid delays, please complete the form linked below and bring along the required documents before coming to one of the following locations (based on your school district) to obtain a work permit.
 (Photocopy As Needed)